Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems

 where $\bm{\mu}_0,\bm{\Sigma}_0,\mathbf{W}_0$ and $\kappa_0$ are fixed hyperparameters.
-Unlike a conditional model where $z_j|\mathbf{s}_j$ is employed to model the dependence of $z_j$ and $\mathbf{s}_j$, the model \eqref{eq:nodedist} is a \textit{generative} model \citep{ng2001discriminative} that models the dependence, which learns $\mathbf{s}_j|z_j$ to subsequently infer the posterior of $z_j$ by their joint distribution.
-This generative method offers a consistent way of specifying each component's responsibility for a given node coordinate, as pointed out in \cite{meeds2005alternative} and \cite{sun2010variational}.
-It is also worth noting that the multivariate normal assumption for $\mathbf{s}_j|z_j$ aligns with a well-known classification method---quadratic discriminant analysis (QDA), which implies that mesh nodes will be categorized into distinct classes/clusters based on this model choice.
+Unlike a conditional model where $z|\mathbf{s}$ is employed to model the dependence of $z$ and $\mathbf{s}$, the model \eqref{eq:nodedist} is a \textit{generative} model \citep{ng2001discriminative}, which assumes that the mesh coordinates $\{\mathbf{s}_j\}^N_{j=1}$, while observed and fixed, are treated as instances or realizations generated from the underlying distribution $\mathbf{s} | z$.
+This conceptualization allows us to incorporate uncertainty related to distinct instances of mesh coordinates within the same cluster, and offers a consistent way of specifying each component's responsibility for a given node coordinate \citep{meeds2005alternative,sun2010variational}.
+It is also worth noting that the multivariate normal assumption for $\mathbf{s}|z$ aligns with a well-known classification method---quadratic discriminant analysis (QDA), implying that mesh nodes will be categorized into distinct classes/clusters based on this model choice.

-\begin{remark} Although the latent indicator variable is mesh-dependent particularly for mesh-based simulations, the idea can also be extended to mesh-free numerical methods, such as the collocation method \citep{wendland1998numerical}, where the basis function $v_j(\mathbf{s})$ becomes radial basis functions with some given knot locations and the knots can then be clustered in a similar manner.
+\begin{remark} Although the latent indicator variable is mesh-dependent particularly for mesh-based numerical methods, the idea can also be extended to mesh-free numerical methods, such as the collocation method \citep{wendland1998numerical}, where the basis function $v_j(\mathbf{s})$ becomes radial basis functions with some given knot locations and the knots can then be clustered in a similar manner.
 In addition, the idea can be naturally extended to other applications than solving PDEs that may have different dependence structures, such as the spatially-related dependence structure between proximate sites in \cite{dahl2019grouped} and the network-related dependence structure in \cite{wilson2011gaussian}. \end{remark}